microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-ipaddress.md

 ---
 title: "ipAddress resource type"
-description: "Represents an IP address which is (or has been) addressable over the internet."
+description: "Represents an IP address, which is (or has been) addressable over the internet."
 author: "joerattazzi-microsoft"
 ms.localizationpriority: medium
 ms.prod: "security"